top of page

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Registration.
 Before using some of our services, we need you to register with the Site and provide your name, email address, your home address, and other personal details.
-We request this information for identification purposes, to communicate with you, and to improve the functioning of certain services.
 In some cases, we (through our service provider) may create biometric information or collect information from third party databases to verify your identity prior to your use of our services.
 We will ask for your consent prior to creating biometric information.
-By providing us with your email address, you consent to receiving information from us through the email you provide us, with may include some protected health information which is private to you and protected under HIPAA.
-For more information on the information we collect, you can also review our Terms of Use and Privacy Policy, which can be found on our website.
 You may also be asked to complete other forms (e.g. intake forms, medical record unification, informed consent, etc.) depending on the services you choose.

 Enrollment Forms.
 To fully use our offerings, you may need to fill out forms and input information that ask for or contain personal information such as your name, contact information, health, health history, medical providers, and other personal information.

 Medical Records.
-In order for us to get you the best care, we may ask you to provide us with a list of your providers, patient portal information which you may have access in the past or will access in the future, and the health systems you’ve visited.
-We may also ask you for a description of symptoms, a medical history, lifestyle descriptions and information regarding your interest and past experiences at prior health entities, participation in clinical trials and research.
-In addition, if you see a provider that orders labs through Swell Health, we will maintain a medical record that contains the details of the care you receive through Swell Health or it’s affiliated business associates involved in your care.
+In order for us to provide you with the best care, we may ask you to provide us with a list of your providers, patient portal access information, and/or the health systems you’ve visited.
+We may also ask you for a description of symptoms, a medical history, lifestyle information and other information regarding your past experiences at other health entities, participation in clinical trials, and research.
+In addition, if you see a provider that orders labs through Swell Health, we will maintain a medical record that contains the details of the care you receive through Swell Health or our affiliates and partners involved in your care.

 Correspondence.
-If you correspond with us via email, secure message, or text, we may gather in a file specific to you the information that you submit.
+If you correspond with us via email, secure message, or text, we may securely store the information that you submit.

 Recordings.
 If you contact our care team by phone or by email, we may record and retain copies of the interaction for, among other things, quality assurance and training purposes.
 If you access any apps or other services we offer, we may record your interactions with our software or our providers.